fsoubes/FilterRank/Manuscript.md

 # 2.Material & Methods

-In this section will be presented the algorithms used for median, min, max et variance filtering in image processing.
+In this section will be presented the algorithms used for median, min, max and variance filtering in image processing.
 Images will be considered to be matrix of n X m pixels of value g.

 ## Median filter